Shinobi (1987 video game)

-Shinobi was a commercial success in arcades; it topped the monthly Japanese table arcade charts in December 1987, and became a blockbuster arcade hit in the United States, where it was the highest-grossing conversion kit of 1988 and one of the top five conversion kits of 1989.
+Shinobi was a commercial success in arcades.
+It topped the monthly Japanese table arcade charts in December 1987, and became a blockbuster hit in the United States, where it was the highest-grossing conversion kit of 1988 and one of the top five conversion kits of 1989.
 It was adapted by Sega to its Master System game console, followed by conversions to the Nintendo Entertainment System, PC Engine, and home computers.
 It was re-released as downloadable emulated versions of the original arcade game for the Wii and Xbox 360.
-The arcade game joined the Nintendo Switch in January 2020 through the Sega Ages series.
+The arcade game was released for the Nintendo Switch in January 2020 through the Sega Ages series.
 Shinobi's success inspired various sequels and spin-offs of the Shinobi series.

 Gameplay

 The controls of Shinobi consist of an eight-way joystick and three action buttons for attacking, jumping, and using ninjutsu techniques called "ninja magic".
-The player can walk, or perform a crouching walk by pressing the joystick diagonally downward.
+The player can walk forward, or perform a crouching walk by pressing the joystick diagonally downward.
 The player can jump to higher or lower floors by pressing the jump button while holding the joystick up or down.
 The protagonist Joe Musashi's standard weapons are an unlimited supply of shurikens, and punches and kicks.
 Rescuing certain hostages in each stage will grant him an attack upgrade replacing throwing stars with a gun, and his close-range attack becomes a katana slash.
-Musashi's ninjutsu techniques can only be used once per stage and will clear the screen of all enemies, or greatly damage a boss.
+Musashi's ninjutsu techniques can only be used once per stage and will clear the screen of all enemies, or cause significant damage to a boss.
 Depending on the stage, the three ninjutsu techniques are a thunderstorm, a tornado, and a doppelganger attack.

 Enemies include punks, mercenaries, ninjas, and the Mongolian swordsmen guarding each hostage.
-Musashi can bump into most enemies without harm and can only be killed if he gets struck by an enemy's attack, gets hit by a projectile, or falls into a bottomless hole.
-Then, the stage restarts but retains any saved hostages.
+Musashi can bump into most enemies without harm and can only be killed if he is struck by an attack, gets hit by a projectile, or falls into a bottomless hole.
+The stage will then restart, but any saved hostages will be retained.
 When the player runs out of lives, additional coins will continue the game except the final mission.
 The time limit is three minutes per stage and bonus points are awarded for time, with additional bonuses for refraining from ninjutsu technique (except on the fifth level) or using only melee attacks.
 Extra lives are awarded for achieving certain scores, completing the bonus round, or rescuing a special hostage.

 A bonus round has a first-person perspective of throwing shurikens at incoming enemy ninjas, for an extra life.